whisperfish/whisperfish/doc/rust-1.72.md

     [...]
     + rustc --version
-    rustc 1.72.1-nightly (d5c2e9c34 2023-09-13) (built from a source tarball)
+    rustc 1.75.0-nightly (82e1608df 2023-12-21) (built from a source tarball)
     + cargo --version
-    cargo 1.72.1-nightly
+    cargo 1.75.0-nightly
     [...]

 Now the usual advice applies -- grab yourself a nice, hot cup of coffee while Whisperfish builds!
-If you're adventurous, you can update the `-j 1` parameter of `cargo build` with in the .spec file with your core count, keep an eye on the progress (and CPU usage) and *when it hangs*, hit Ctrl-C and restart-continue the process by running `sfdk build` again.
+If you're adventurous, you can update the `-j 1` parameter of `cargo build` with in the .spec file with your core count, keep an eye on the progress (and CPU usage) and *when it hangs*, hit Ctrl-C and run `sfdk build` again.
+I've also found that it tends to hang a little less often when I use `taskset 0x55555 cargo build` with `-j 8 \` on my 16c32t-core machine.
 After Whisperfish is build the first time, and changes are made only to Whisperfish sources, using parallel compilation never seems to crash, however.
-It saves less time then, but as it's the repeated step in application development, it does end up saving quite a nice amount of time!
+It saves less time then, but as it's *the* repeated step in development, it does end up saving quite a nice amount of time!
+The "bad" news is that changing the `-j` flag triggers a full rebuild now, which is quite inconvenient.

-After it's done, check out the shiny, new RPM:
+After it's done, check out the shiny, new RPM files:

-    $ ls ~/SFOS/RPMS/SailfishOS-4.5.0.18-i486/harbour-whisperfish*
+    $ ls ~/SFOS/RPMS/SailfishOS-4.5.0.18-*/harbour-whisperfish*
+    /home/matti/SFOS/RPMS/SailfishOS-4.5.0.18-aarch64/harbour-whisperfish-0.6.0-0.aarch64.rpm
+    /home/matti/SFOS/RPMS/SailfishOS-4.5.0.18-armv7hl/harbour-whisperfish-0.6.0-0.armv7hl.rpm
     /home/matti/SFOS/RPMS/SailfishOS-4.5.0.18-i486/harbour-whisperfish-0.6.0-0.i486.rpm

 My RPM name is shorter, because I use `no-fix-version` -- use it if you will:

-    $ sfdk config --global --push no-fix-version
+    sfdk config --global --push no-fix-version